swiss-territorial-data-lab/proj-tpnl/interface_proj-tpnl/README.md

 ### Shapefile Specified Tiles

 In case a _shapefile_ is used for tiles definition, it has to contain the tiles as simple _polygons_ providing the shape of each tile.

+The _split_ key in the tiling section allows the script to divide the tiles into sub-tiles.

 ## Ressources